ismagarcia/me/index.md

 </p>

 <p class="dark_paragraph">
-In 2005 I did a research internship at Technical University of Budapest
+In 2005 I did a research internship collaborating with <a href="http://www.fsz.bme.hu/~szirmay/szirmay.html">Prof. Laszlo Szirmay-Kalos</a> at Technical University of Budapest
-<a href="">Computer Graphics Research Group</a> collaborating with
+<a href="">Computer Graphics Research Group</a>.
-<a href="http://www.fsz.bme.hu/~szirmay/szirmay.html">Prof. Laszlo Szirmay-Kalos</a>.
 </p>

 <p class="dark_paragraph">